0chain/0chain/README.md

 Error creating allocation: transaction_not_found: Transaction was not found on any of the sharders
 ```

 To fix this issue you must lock some tokens on the blobber.
-Get the local blobber id using the `./zbox ls-blobbers` , we have fetched local blobber id's for you ,use the commands below to lock tokens into stake pool:
+Get the local blobber id using the `./zbox ls-blobbers` , use the commands below to lock tokens into stake pool:

 ```
 export BLOBBER1=f65af5d64000c7cd2883f4910eb69086f9d6e6635c744e62afcfab58b938ee25